christophertacon/Blog/tools-pelican/content/revealJS/reveal_js_blog.md

 - tutorial_material/: Material for the lab
 - uos-logo.css: CSS file to include the university logo in the corner of the presentation

-## Using a Reveal.js Presentations
+## Using Reveal.js Presentations

 You can view a Revel.js presentation in any JavaScript enabled browser.

 #### Using generic software

 Open the presentation/HTML file in your preferred text editor.
 Open the presentation/HTML file with your browser.
-When you make edits to the file, you then must refresh the presentation page in the broswer
+When you make edits to the file, you then must refresh the presentation page in the broswer.

 #### Using Brackets

 Open the presentation/HTML file you wish to edit in Brackets.
 Click the lightning bolt icon in the upper right corner, this should open a browser window and the lighning bolt should turn from grey to yellow.
-As you save your presentation, the changes will be reflected in the browser dynmically.
+As you save your presentation, the changes will be reflected in the browser dynamically.

 #### Controlling the presentation